ds300/jetzt/README.md

 ### Feature Requests/Contributions

-Feel free to open an issue for anything you would like to see in jetzt, but have a quick look through the open issues first to make sure it is not a duplicate request.
+Feel free to open an issue for anything you would like to see in jetzt, but have a quick look through the closed issues first to make sure it is not a duplicate request.

 I also welcome pull requests of all shapes and sizes.
 Please submit to the dev branch, or to master if it is only a small bugfix.
 If it is your first time contributing to jetzt, please add your name to the list below.